 8.1 Where any decision is to be made by the Executive Committee within their powers in the Constitution or as expressly stated in this Constitution or any rules and regulations adopted by the Society then that decision is to be made by a majority (or by some other percentage of votes if expressly stated as a requirement for that decision) of the elected members of the Executive Committee and any reference in this Constitution to the Executive Committee where it refers to a decision of the Executive Committee shall be construed as meaning a decision of the elected members of the Executive Committee.

 8.2 The Officers collectively, together with not less than four other Fellows or Honorary Fellows shall constitute the Executive Committee of the Society.
 Election to the Executive Committee shall be nominally for three years in rotation, with elections for vacancies conducted at Annual General Meetings.
 Retiring members shall be eligible for re-election.
-For vendor groups, a maximum of two representatives would be allowed on the Executive Committee at any one time and for MSOs, the maximum allowed would be five representatives.
+For vendor groups, a maximum of two representatives will be allowed on the Executive Committee at any one time and for MSOs, the maximum allowed will be five representatives.

 8.3 Subject to the overriding authority of the Society in General Meeting the affairs of the Society shall be conducted by the Executive Committee, who may meet at such time and place as they think fit and whose business shall be conducted in such manner as they may from time to time determine, and their decision on interpretation of the Society’s Constitution or Rules shall be binding on all Members of the Society, subject as hereinafter stated.